 Expert witnesses are held to a different standard than lay witnesses.
 Expert witnesses have specialized knowledge and are usually called to testify to assist the trier of fact to understand the evidence or to determine a fact in issue.
-Two cases, Frye v.
-United States and Daubert v.
-Merrell Dow Pharmaceutical, Inc., established the guidelines for which the testimony of an expert is found to be admissible for its reliability or relevance.
+Two cases, Frye v. the United States and Daubert v.
+Merrill Dow Pharmaceutical, established the guidelines for which the testimony of an expert is found to be admissible for its reliability or relevance.

 The Daubert standard considers the following factors:

 (1) whether the theory or technique in question can be and has been tested;